rl-institut/SimBA/docs/source/getting_started.rst

 Usage with PyCharm
 ##################

-To use SimBa with PyCharm, create a new python (>= 3.7) environment and clone this repository.
+To use SimBa with PyCharm, create a new python (>= 3.7) environment and clone `this repository <https://github.com/rl-institut/SimBA>`_.
 Then go to File -> Settings -> project in PyCharm and set Python of the newly created environment as interpreter and the local SimBA repository as project root.
-Now install the required packages by running in the Terminal:
+Now install the required packages by running in the terminal:

 ``pip install -r requirements.txt``